whblondeau/json-declarative-tools/README.md

   - **Restricted Capabilities.** Almost all of the XML tools suffered grievously from the academic compulsion to provide a sound and logically complete solution.
 Unfortunately, _the cost of getting to 100% is never linear._ That last 20% takes twice as long, and generates twice as many problems, as the first 80%.

-  So, JSNPath will not offer the stunning array of selectors and facets that XPath does.
-JSNSchema and JSNTemplate will restrict themselves to a modest and immediately useful set of goals.
+  So, JNPath will not offer the stunning array of selectors and facets that XPath does.
+JNSchema and JNTemplate will restrict themselves to a modest and immediately useful set of goals.

   - **Syntactic Clarity at all times.** To me, XML and the XML tools were quite reasonable.
 But I was one of those people who could sight-read XML Schema, so my view of the technologies was warped going in.
 I eventually found out that I was a useful but really rather unwelcome weirdo in a world full of people who got all kinds of strident butt-hurt when someone needed them to close a tag.
 So, the design constraint here is that `json-declarative-tools` is going to put a lot of work into being: